trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 4. Clone the source repository of the [IoT Platform SDK](https://github.com/secure-device-onboard/iot-platform-sdk).
 In the rest of this section, the absolute path of this folder is referred to as <sdo-iot-platform-sdk-root\>.

 5. Build IOT Platform SDK by following the steps mentioned in the [README](https://github.com/secure-device-onboard/iot-platform-sdk/blob/master/README.md).
 Alternatively, run the following command:

     ```
     mvn clean install
     ```

-    The build creates and copies the OCS, OPS and To0Scheduler WAR/JAR files into their respective <sdo-iot-platform-sdk-root\>/demo directory.
+    The build creates and copies the OCS, OPS, and To0Scheduler WAR/JAR files into their respective `<sdo-iot-platform-sdk-root>/demo` directory.

 6.  <sdo-iot-platform-sdk-root\> has the following directories, which are used during the IOT Platform SDK execution.